-While there are several good resources for advanced monitoring of FileMaker Server, including configuring for use with Zabbix, it is non-trivial to set up and configure the necessary resources.
+There are several good resources for advanced monitoring of FileMaker Server, including configuring for use with Zabbix.
+Hower, it’s non-trivial to set up and configure the necessary resources.

 Additionally, it has always been a challenge to troubleshoot a server or individual processes that may not have completely crashed but continue to run and become unresponsive.
-In that case, the process may be running, so testing to see if the process is running will not produce an error.
-In case it does crash, the FileMaker scripting engine (FMSE) will restart on its own and may also cause a dump file to be placed in the Logs directory.
+In that case, the process may be running.
+Testing to see if the process is running will not produce an error.
+In case it does crash, the FileMaker scripting engine (FMSE) will restart on its own.
+It may also cause a dump file to be placed in the Logs directory.
 The former case – where FMSE does not crash but becomes unresponsive – is harder to detect.

 When FMSE Becomes Unresponsive

 There are various reasons why FMSE might become unresponsive.
-One such scenario may be a scheduled script that has no timeout set, so it may continue to run even if it gets hung up in the middle of a script.
+One such scenario may be a scheduled script that has no timeout set.
+It may continue to run even if it gets hung up in the middle of a script.
 Another possibility could be that an under-provisioned server is under too much load and becomes unresponsive, even though all processes are still actively running.

 Another example might be that the web publishing engine has become unresponsive, trying to process too many requests at one time, possibly from suboptimal search requests such as finding on related fields.

-For the circumstances we have outlined above, an alternate approach may be better suited to deal with this issue and not require separate servers or running active agents on the host server.
+For the circumstances we have outlined above, an alternate approach may be better suited to deal with this issue.
+And it wouldn’t require separate servers or running active agents on the host server.

 Dead Man’s Switch

 Using the concept of a dead man’s switch, we do not have to rely on processes running on the server itself to handle reporting errors.
-If you have ever operated a lawnmower, you likely know what a dead man’s switch is, where the mower engine will automatically shut off if you release the handle.
+We have an alternative FileMaker Server monitoring method.
+If you have ever operated a lawnmower, you know what a dead man’s switch is.
+The mower engine will automatically shut off if you release the handle.
 The idea is that if the operator becomes incapacitated, for whatever reason, a process can be activated or deactivated.

 A simple, low-cost method of configuring a dead man’s switch for a FileMaker Server is to utilize a service such as CloudWatch in AWS.
 We can use the AWS API to create a custom metric in CloudWatch, at an interval that meets your requirements.
 For example, you can “PUT” a metric once every minute that can simply have a value of “1” like a ping.